May I have your Attention? Breaking Fine-Tuning based Prompt Injection Defenses using Architecture-Aware Attacks: Discussion

-This can be interpreted as measuring the difference between an ``ideal" attention pattern (which treats all tokens in the payload equally and ignores everything outside the payload) and the ``true" attention patterns.
-Since rows of attention matrices have multiple interpretations as probability masses and coefficients of convex combinations, instead of just naively looking at the difference between attention values, we could potentially use more sophisticated distance or dissimilarity functions such as KL divergence or Wasserstein distances to craft attacks under different constraints.
-The general form for such a loss function looks like where $\mathrm{d}$ represents some distance or dissimilarity function that can be measured between attention matrices.
-The rest of the construction of the complete attention loss function can be carried out as normal.

-We leave the exploration of the utility of more sophisticated distance functions to future work.
+This can be interpreted as measuring the difference between an ``ideal'' attention pattern (which treats all tokens in the payload equally) and the ``true'' attention pattern.
+Since rows of attention matrices have multiple interpretations as probability masses and convex combinations (\cref{sec:attack}), instead of looking at the difference between attention values, we could use more sophisticated distances such as Wasserstein distances to craft attacks.
+We leave the exploration of such attacks to future work.